oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 Windows Defender Credential Guard is enabled in the Windows 10 blueprint SOE (on supported devices).

-Although not within the specific design scope of the blueprint, it provides general guidance for [secure system administration](solution-overview.md#secure-system-administration) for agencies leveraging the blueprint.
+Although not within the specific design scope of the blueprint, it provides general guidance for [secure system administration](solution-overview.md#secure-system-administration) for organisations leveraging the blueprint.
 This includes recommendations for the use of separate credentials for privileged and non-privileged users, deployment of hardened Privileged Access Workstations (PAWs) and jump boxes, use of a web filtering system, and the restriction of management traffic flows.

 As all required technical controls that are in scope of the blueprint are implemented, the maturity level has been assessed at 3*.
-Note, this assessment assumes agencies have implemented a compliant secure system administration solution and undertake the recommendations presented below.
+Note, this assessment assumes organisations have implemented a compliant secure system administration solution and undertake the recommendations presented below.

-\* If agencies have not deployed a separate privileged operating environment in accordance with the recommendations of the blueprint, then the maturity is capped at 0.
+\* If organisations have not deployed a separate privileged operating environment in accordance with the recommendations of the blueprint, then the maturity is capped at 0.

 ### Recommendations

-Agencies should ensure that only the specific privileges required for a role are assigned to privileged accounts, leveraging Azure AD PIM where possible.
-Agencies are expected to review changes to privileged accounts and groups via either Defender for Identity or a third-party centralised logging platform to detect and action cyber security events.
+Organisations should ensure that only the specific privileges required for a role are assigned to privileged accounts, leveraging Azure AD PIM where possible.
+Organisations are expected to review changes to privileged accounts and groups via either Defender for Identity or a third-party centralised logging platform to detect and action cyber security events.

 ## Patch operating systems